conie151/conie151.github.io/posts/Notes/theAbsoluteBeginner'sGuideToCybersecurity.md

   1.1 Understanding Cybersecurity

 _What is Cybersecurity?_ :
-Cybersecurity is the _practice of protecting systems, networks, and digital assets from malicious attacks¹, unauthorized access, and data breaches.
+Cybersecurity is the practice of _protecting systems, networks, and digital assets from malicious attacks¹, unauthorized access, and data breaches_.

+(_CISCO Introduction to Cybersecurity - What Is Cybersecurity?_
+Cybersecurity is the ongoing effort to protect individuals, organizations and governments from digital attacks by protecting networked systems and data from unauthorized use or harm.)

 ¹ _What Malicious attacks are we referring to?:_
 Intrusion: Imagine your computer system is a fortress - with high walls, a moat, and a secure gate.
 Inside the Fortress, there's valuable treasure (sensitive data, personal information, and more).
 An "Intrusion" is like an unwanted visitor attempting to breach the fortress walls and gain access to your treasure.